 Although tilapia have had a bad wrap and are still banned in several states in the US and other countries, they are slowly demonstrating their importance as both a high protein food source as well as in aquatic maintenance control.
 As food shortages grow around the world, and aquaponics becomes a household word in America, we see a time when these bans and restrictions on tilapia will of necessity be reevaluated and even lifted.

 How Do Female Mosambique Produce Mostly Males?

-Because mixed populations of tilapia, male and female, mate with great abundance, an aquatic farmer can loose control of his situation quite quickly and end up with way too many youngsters who take up too much room in the AP System whether it be a pond or a tank causing slow, stunted growth among the adults.
+Because mixed populations of tilapia, male and female, mate with great abundance, an aquatic farmer can loose control of his situation quite quickly and end up with too many youngsters who take up too much room in the AP System whether it be a pond or a tank causing slow, stunted growth among the adults.

 One of the solutions for this problem is hybridizing two different species within the genus to create females that produce mostly males.
 This is done by crossing a male O. Hornorum tilapia with a female O. Mossambicus tilapia.
 The O. Mossambicus has XX chromosomes and the O. Hornorum male, ZZ chromosomes.
 Because the Z chromosome is dominant over the X, the resulting offspring are all ZX, which is male.

 The plus side of that arrangement is you no longer need to worry about over population in your AP system.
 The downside is you no longer have a pure strain of O. Mossambicus tilapia or O. Hornorum tilapia.
 You have a hybrid strain.
 We have never needed to resort to this plan as there is a built-in fail safe when you leave the fry in the Tank.
 The teen tilapia need lots of proteing and will eat the fry so it's the quickest and most intelligent fry that survive.

 What Are Some Of The Other Popular Tilapia Species?